 Pre-select: “You should meet with my colleague, he’ll set up an appointment with you.”
-Delegate the first contact to a colleague or assistant.
+Refer the contact to another colleague or assistant.

 Stacking: “Others have asked this question as well.
 Let’s discuss it together.”
 Instead of answering the same questions over and over again, meetings with a small number of people can pay off.